 What if there are no oil shops in your area?
 The Truth in Olive Oil website has information on choosing great oils, plus listings of oils and where you can buy them.

 If you want to learn more about oil fraud and deception, check out the book Extra Virginity: The Sublime and Scandalous World of Olive Oil by Tom Mueller, which I purchased as an audiobook and listened to while milking goats.
+To learn more about keeping olive oil fresh and avoiding the use of rancid oil, visit Kitchen Ambition.
 You can also learn more by visiting the website, AboutOliveOil.org.